 Sagen smiled back.

-Gaelib cringed.
-From that day on his father, the earl, constantly reminded him he’d been supplanted by a filthy commoner.
-He’d fallen out of favor and never got it back.
+Gaelib cringed at the memory’s end.
+From that day on his father, the Earl of Lorness, reminded him constantly, he’d been supplanted by a filthy commoner.
+He’d never regained the earl's favor.

 Jonathan Otual had ruined everything.

 As they rode through the forest, Rebekah and the Donitoros marveled at the providence of the Lord, but still she complained, “Alas, I’ve no skill at posing as a man.”
 She’d need a better disguise when hunting for Sarah.

 “I could teach you to act more like a brute.
 Couldn’t I, Ma?”
 Vincent winked at his wife.